-How One Man Ran the World's Only Menstruation Museum from His Basement
+How One Man Ran the World's Only Menstruation Museum From His Basement

 “It was a treasure trove of menstrual memorabilia,” Stein remembers.
 “He knew the chronology and the history, and he had such a wealth of material.
 But it was curious, because he’s a man, and why is it that a man is hosting a museum of menstruation?”

 Finley, of course, was no stranger to this question.
-For all the attention the museum got, plenty of it questioned his role in the operation.
 The now-defunctSassy magazine wrote a blurb about the museum, advising Finley to “stick to jock itch products, buddy.”
 He was called a pervert on the radio, during a segment about his museum.
 A woman wrote him a letter which said, “May God close your horable [sic] museum.”

 His colleagues mostly took it in stride, though his boss asked him to please not discuss his interest in menstruation in the office, and to please not reveal his place of work during media interviews about the museum.
 Once, he mentioned the museum to one of his female colleagues at the National Defense University.
 “Yeah, I started a museum of menstruation in my house,” he told her casually.
 She looked at him as if he had just told her Russia had declared war on the United States.

-But his family did not take it well.
+His family certainly did not take it well.
 When he told his stepmother, with whom he had been quite close, she said he was sick and a disgrace to the family.
 To this day, he can’t talk about the museum with his brother or his sister-in-law; his step-siblings have refused to speak to him since he told them about the museum 20 years ago.

 Still, it was the backlash from people who actually studied this stuff—that bothered Finley the most.
 He invited all sorts of people from the menstrual products industry to visit the museum; they all declined.
 He had attended one or two meetings at the Society for Menstrual Cycle Research, and “felt the hostility” from the women in the room.
 It was as if he was a kid who collected Monopoly money trying to hang out on Wall Street.

-“It’s a little weird to say that he actually had a museum, although that’s what he calls it,” says David Linton, who teaches courses about menstruation at Marymount Manhattan College and serves on the board for the Society for Menstrual Cycle Research.
-Linton says Finley was a nice guy, but how could you take someone seriously who had never studied this stuff in a truly academic way?
+“It’s a little weird to say that he actually had a museum, although that’s what he calls it,” says David Linton, who teaches courses about menstruation at Marymount Manhattan College and serves on the board for the Society for Menstrual Cycle Research (SMCR).
 “He’s really quite thorough in gathering all of this stuff, but he doesn’t have any formal qualifications.
 He’s an amateur collector.”

-Ott, the curator at the Smithsonian’s National Museum of American History, shared that opinion.
-She recalls that “he definitely put a lot of care, research, and time into his museum,” but it was also a mishmash of objects, without a real narrative to connect them—and, of course, in a space that was unconventional at best, downright creepy at worst.
-“He knew a lot about his objects but the larger context was missing—the kind of bigger, framing narratives that museums use to explain how collections fit into history,” says Ott.

-Linton, who studies representations of menstruation in society, admits that there are challenges in becoming a menstruation scholar when you are a man.
-But the way he sees it, Finley didn’t even try.
+Linton, who studies representations of menstruation in society, admits that there are unique challenges in studying this topic when you’re a man.
+But he doesn’t see that as the reason the academic community rejected Finley.
+He says it’s because Finley had no academic experience, no curatorial experience, no real expertise in the topic, and didn’t seem to want any of those things either.

 “Look, I don’t claim to be a menstruation expert.
 I claim to know something about the social construction of the topic,” Linton explains.
 “I think Harry is just about Harry.
 He wants it to be about him.”